AdTekDev/eCommerceSecurity/Review/Readme.md

 ### SQ.05.2
 The textbook described how public key authentication is used for message-by-message authentication in digital signatures.
 However, public key authentication is widely used for initial authentication.
 Describe the processes that the supplicant and verifier would use if public key encryption were used in initial challenge–response authentication.
 Draw heavily on your understanding of digital signatures, but put this information in challenge–response context.

+### SQ.06.1
+A company has a resource ZakkuPay.
+If there is a breach of security, the company may face a fine of $100,000 and pay another $20,000 to clean up the breach.
+The company believes that an attack is likely to be successful about once in five years.
+A proposed countermeasure should cut the frequency of occurrence in half.
+How much should the company be willing to pay for the countermeasure?

+### SQ.06.2
+AdTekDev Technologies found that its webservers had been accessed without authorization by an employee of competitor ArcBox.
+ArcBox’s vice president for marketing dismissed the hacking, saying, “It’s simply a screen that asked for a username and password.
+The employee didn’t feel like he did anything illicit.”
+The VP went on to say the employee would not be disciplined.
+Comment on the ArcBox VP’s defense.